scloud19/SECipedia/Ethical Hacking/Web_App_Security/browser_extensions/web_app_sec_browser_reverse_engineering.md

       Directly invoking functionality within the component

     3) Recompile
-      You must recompile the adulterated source back into bytecode
+      In most cases, you must recompile the adulterated source back into bytecode

       Java
         javac